Men's health physician

 • Side effects of certain medications.

-• Ongoing stress, anxiety, or relationship problems
+• Ongoing stress, anxiety, or relationship problems.

 What Is PulseWAVE Rx Acoustic Wave Therapy for ED?

 PulseWAVE Rx, also known as GAINSWave, is a type of acoustic wave therapy for ED that uses focused sound waves on the penile tissue.
 The device is placed on the skin, and controlled pulses travel into the deeper structures where blood vessels and smooth muscle sit.
+In clinical terms, this approach is called low-intensity shockwave therapy, and Cleveland Clinic explains that the pulses may help open or regrow blood vessels in the erectile tissue, a process known as neovascularization.

 • No needles or surgical cuts.